Ziddi (2013 film): Critical response

 The Times of India scored the film at 2.5 out of 5 stars and says "Prajwal has shown maturity in acting with excellent expressions, Aindrita impresses you with her dialogue delivery.
 Aishwarya Nag is lovely as the girl next door.
 Tilak has done a good job as a villain.
 Music by Giridhar Divan has some melodious tunes".
-A Shardhha of The New Indian Express scored the film at 2.5 out of 5 stars and wrote "Technically, there is nothing much to boast about.
+A. Sharadhaa of The New Indian Express scored the film at 2.5 out of 5 stars and wrote "Technically, there is nothing much to boast about.
 Scoring music for the film is Giridhar Diwan who has given mixed combination of retro, devotional and contemporary tunes.
 The rest of the departments are average".
-Bangalore Mirror scored the film at 2 out of 5 stars and wrote "Prajwal played a Brahmin who disguises himself as a 'rough' Gowda to win the girl.
-In this film, he is made to announce that he is a Brahmin who can fight.
-Perhaps for his next film, he is searching for a Tamil film with a similar role".
+Bangalore Mirror scored the film at 2 out of 5 stars and wrote "The film neither carries the mood of the intended narrative nor is it entertaining.
+The film virtually ends in the interval.
+In fact, the 'interval' card could have been replaced by 'The End,' card.
+The second half of the film is a long wait for the climax fight that you know is inevitable".